-Can I make this BBQ sauce in a slow cooker?
+Can I make homemade BBQ sauce in a slow cooker?

 Yes you can!
 Place all the ingredients in a slow cooker/crock pot and cook on LOW for 6-8 hours.

-How long does this BBQ sauce keep for?
+How long does homemade BBQ sauce keep for?

 The sauce will keep for up to two weeks in the fridge.